GOT A QUESTION?

 FREQUENTLY ASKED QUESTIONS

-Basement parking is available underneath the Al Razi Medical Complex at the end of the main building.
-Parking charges are AED10/hour.
+Convenient basement parking is available underneath the Al Razi Medical Complex at the end of the building (subject to hourly parking fees).

 For patients who prefer to use public transport, The Perio Clinic is a short walk from the Dubai Healthcare City Metro Station.